 You’ll be pleasantly surprised to learn that price doesn’t have to govern your choice thanks to the plethora of brands and options available.
 The best health tracking smartwatches aren’t necessarily the most expensive.
 For example, you can even get an Apple Watch on a budget.
 Or, you can go for a lesser known brand that offers an abundance of features.

 So, once you have an idea of what you want, then comes the time to start shopping!
 Let’s take a look at some of the best health smartwatches available today.

 Two admissions.
 First, this is probably the top of the line and a top choice for for Apple users, but as there are around one billion Apple users using 1.4 billion Apple devices.
 Second, the Series 6 is the least upgrade in the Apple Watch series with few additional features, but it would be remiss not to review the latest and greatest version.

-The New Apple Watch Series 6 is a wonderful health tracker.
+The New Apple Watch Series 6 is a wonderful health watch.
 It offers an accurate heart rate monitor with an additional ECG feature that further monitors heart health and an accurate GPS system.
 The screen has an always-on feature so you’ll never miss any information.

 You can wear the Apple Watch Series 6 while swimming (waterproof up to 50m) and it’ll recognize when you’re doing activities like HIIT, running or cycling, even yoga – whatever you do during the day to fill up those rings!
 It has 32GB of memory built-in, which you can use for your workout music or podcasts and there are some cool features like a noise meter and menstrual cycle tracking.
 Plus there are some awesome third-party app integrations to truly customise your experience.

 It has a sleek and instantly recognisable design and comes in two new sizes to Apple Watches, 40mm and 44mm.
 You can compare it to other Apple models here.